Fitness Model Ashley Kaltwasser Puts Curvy Backside On Display In New Workout Video

 Outfit: @bombshellsportswear ???? . .
 MONSTER WALKS ????♀️ I love incorporating these into my glute workouts ????
 I usually do 10meters forward, 10meters back, 10meters side, 10meters alternate side.
 The key here is to STAY LOW to the ground and don’t let those knees bend inward ???????? . . #bombshellsportswear

-In the beginning of the video clip, Ashley was shown with her top pulled up over her chest to reveal a black sports bra.
+In the beginning of the video clip, she was shown with her top pulled up over her chest to reveal a black sports bra.
 Viewers also got an eyeful of her toned tummy.
 She then pulled the shirt down to her waist and was shown placing the resistance band around her thighs just above her knees.
-Ashley transitioned into a series of monster walks, moving from side to side to start and then backwards.
+Ashley transitioned into a series of monster walks, moving from side to side to start, before then heading backwards.

 Ashley sunk low into the squat, keeping her muscles tense and moving slowly to work up a burn.
 The camera followed her closely, showing off her muscular booty as she walked.
-The clip ended with the model shaking off the resistance band.
+The clip ended with her shaking off the resistance band.

 In the caption of the post, Ashley told her followers that she loves incorporating monster walks into her glute workouts and normally does 10 meters forward, 10 meters backward, 10 meters to one side, and another 10 meters to the other side.
-She instructed them to stay low to the ground and not let their knees bend inwards to properly execute the exercise.
+She instructed her trainees to stay low to the ground and not let their knees bend inwards to properly execute the exercise.

-The post earned a few thousand likes and a couple hundred comments within the first day of appearing on the photo-sharing site.
+The post proved popular with her followers, earning a few thousand likes and a couple hundred comments within the first day.